confluentinc/data-mesh-demo/README.md

 * [Docker](https://docs.docker.com/get-docker/)

 #### Build and run from source
-If you prefer not to use Docker, you can build the project from source and run it connected

-The following tools are required to build and run from source:
+If you prefer not to use Docker, you can build and run the project from source locally.
+The following dev tools are required:

 * [Node](https://nodejs.org/en/download/) version >= 12.13.00
 * [npm](https://docs.npmjs.com/cli/v7/configuring-npm/install)
 * [Yarn](https://www.npmjs.com/package/yarn)